 - You post negative comments, photos or rants online.
 Nothing remains private if you post into a cell phone, tablet or computer (ever heard of a screen capture?).
 If you complain about the transition or specific companies' recruiting processes or individuals, rest assured that recruiters will see it and limit your options.

 - You use one resume for every job application.
 Your resume should speak directly to the unique requirements of the job for which you are applying and the culture of the company and industry you seek to work in.
 This means several versions of a resume are typically warranted.

 - You approach interviews unprepared.
-A job interview – whether in person or by phone – is a formal meeting.
+Whether in person or by phone, a job interview is a formal meeting.
 You should be prepared with information about the company and the individuals you will meet, as well as questions about the company and the position for which you are applying.
 Most of this information can be gained by online research.

 The process of transitioning from a military career to a civilian one is not easy, but it is workable.
 Create a strategy, based on understanding and authenticity, and work that plan until it produces the results you seek.
 Your other option is to leave the transition to chance, and that's not in your DNA as a veteran.

 Find the Right Veteran Job

 Whether you want to polish your resume, find veteran job fairs in your area or connect with employers looking to hire veterans, Military.com can help.
 Sign up for a free Military.com membership to have job postings, guides and advice, and more delivered directly to your inbox.